AbsaOSS/balta/README.md

  * The transaction start and rollback are done automatically before or after the execution respectively of the `test` function provided

-Advantages of this approach is that the tests are repeateble, they are isolated from each other and the database is always in a known state before and after each test.
+Advantages of this approach is that the tests are repeatable, they are isolated from each other and the database is always in a known state before and after each test.